Logos and uniforms of the New York Jets: 1963–1977: Kelly green and white

-The original Jets jerseys had opposite-colored ¾-length sleeves with thick stripes above and below the TV numerals; by the mid-1970s the sleeves were shorter and the shoulder stripes thinner.
-The Jets used this serifed block numeral font from 1963-67.
+The original Jets jerseys had color-inverted ¾-length sleeves with thick stripes above and below the TV numerals; by the mid-1970s the sleeves were shorter and the shoulder stripes thinner.
+The Jets used this serifed block numeral font from 1963-67 before switching to thinner numerals with fewer serifs and a diagonal downstroke on the "2" in 1968.

 1968 game program showing the 1965–77 helmet and primary logo design.
 The logo decal was set horizontally beginning in 1972.

 When a Sonny Werblin-led syndicate purchased the team prior to the 1963 season and renamed it the Jets, the entire uniform was redesigned and replaced.
-Navy and gold were abandoned in favor of kelly green and white; white pants and green or white jerseys.
+Navy and gold were abandoned in favor of kelly green and white; white pants and green or white jerseys with contrasting stripes, numerals, and lettering.
 Werblin had embraced those colors because he was born on Saint Patrick's Day; his business partner and eventual majority owner Leon Hess later co-opted the Jets colors for Amerada Hess when he took control of that company later in the decade.

-The jersey sleeves were opposite-colored (white on green and vice versa) from shoulder to elbow, with thick stripes above and below the TV numerals.
+The new Jets jersey sleeves were color-inverted (i.e., the green jerseys had white sleeves and vice versa) from shoulder to elbow, with thick stripes above and below the TV numerals which appeared on the upper arm.
 The pants were white with two parallel green stripes on each side, and the socks were green above the ankle with two parallel white stripes around the calf.
-The new helmets were white with a single green stripe down the center; the logo decal on each side was a silhouette of a jet airplane in green, with the nose pointed toward the front of the helmet and the word "JETS" in thick white sans-serif italics along the fuselage.
+The new helmets were white with a single green stripe down the center; the logo decal on each side, which first appeared in the team's fifth regular-season game, was a silhouette of a jet airplane in green, in profile with wings showing, the nose pointed toward the front of the helmet and the word "JETS" in thick white sans-serif italics along the fuselage.

 1969 Jets Media Guide showing the "stitched" oval secondary logo used in the 1960s and early '70s on game programs, tickets, and other publications; the 1964 helmet logo was similar, but not identical.